sarahhe05/Major-Power-Outage-Analysis/README.md

 Through the permutation tests, we found that the missingness of `CUSTOMERS.AFFECTED` is not dependent on `CLIMATE.CATEGORY`, as evidenced by the p-value of 0.604.
 However, the missingness is dependent on `U.S._STATE`, with a p-value of 0.0 indicating a significant relationship.
 This suggests that the missing values in `CUSTOMERS.AFFECTED` may depend on the state in the U.S. where the event occurred.

 ## Hypothesis Testing
+We categorize the `CLIMATE.REGION` column into two groups: North (East North Central, Northwest, Northeast) and South (South, Southeast, Southwest).
 We aim to test if there is a significant difference in the duration of severe weather outages between the North and South regions.

 The hypotheses are defined as follows:
 - **Null Hypothesis (H₀)**: On average, the duration of severe weather outages in the North is the same as in the South.
 - **Alternative Hypothesis (H₁)**: On average, the duration of severe weather outages in the North is greater than in the South.

-The `CLIMATE.REGION` column is categorized into two groups: North (East North Central, Northwest, Northeast) and South (South, Southeast, Southwest).

 We will use the **difference of means** as the test statistic, where:
 \